Android Central Verdict

 While many folks looking for a new phone will immediately race to the biggest and fanciest new flagship around, the Galaxy S20 Ultra is just too much in size, price, and problems.
 While the Galaxy S20+ is a more reasonable phone, as a busy woman with small hands, it's too big to use one-handed, too big for my pockets, and too big my shoulder holster.

-Samsung Galaxy Note 20 Price & release date
+Samsung Galaxy S20: Price & availability

-Samsung Galaxy S20 Best in the hand and the pocket
+Samsung Galaxy S20: Best in the hand and the pocket

-This blue baby might be the smallest of the S20 line, but it's just a hair bigger than last year's Galaxy S10 and Note 10.
-It's the same width of the Pixel 4, but it's taller.
+This blue baby might be the smallest of the S20 line, but it's just a hair bigger than the Galaxy S10 and Note 10.
+It's the same width as the Pixel 4, but it's taller.
 We have a handy size chart that helps demonstrate how the profile of the phone stacks up, but what it doesn't show is how the curved sides of the front and back glass help the phone feel so thin in the hand despite it holding a 4,000mAh battery.

 This is the only S20 that I can comfortably use one-handed — though for more than one-word SMS replies, you'll still want to use two hands.
 I also highly recommend a case, because glass back + sweaty palms = shattered phones and hearts.
 I'm also a big believer in the power of the PopSocket, especially if you intend to use your phone one-handed most of the time like I do.